strimzi/strimzi-ui/docs/Architecture.md

 #### Mock admin server

 A helpful tool to aid UI development is the ability to have a representative mock backend available locally to develop against and control at test time.
-The Strimzi-ui features such a server, and this section will provide further details on it.
+The Strimzi UI features such a server, and this section will provide further details on it.

 Given the modular and configurable nature of the UI Server, the same [server code base](#server) will be re used for the purposes of hosting this mock `Strimzi-admin` capability, in a [second running instance, proxied to by the UI Server.](#development-and-test-topology) This second instance will be proxied to via the `proxy.hostname` and `proxy.port` configuration values, as a real `Strimzi-admin` backend instance would be when deployed in production (thus using the UI server fully as well).